-We miss him sadly - and we extend our deepest sympathy to his wife, Helen Daneleyko, a part-time member of our CTC nursing staff, and to the other members of his family.
+We miss him sadly - and we extend our deepest sympathy to his wife, Helen Daneleyko, a part-time member of our CTC nursing staff, and to the other members of his family

-Choirs Entertain uur
+Choirs Entertain

 Patients and staff members at Manitoba Sanatorium were recently treated to two very fine concerts by groups in that area.
-On May 1 the Killarney Glee Club, a prize-winning group under the direction of Board, and the Indian Affairs Branch.
-He is now a member of the nursing staff at our Manitoba Rehabilitation Hospital.
+On May 1 the Killarney Glee Club, a prize-winning group under the direction of John Neufeld, entertained at the sanatorium, and on June 3 David Friesen and his choir from Morris District Mennonite Church held a concert of sacred music on the sanatorium lawns.